-We agreed to forgo a night of dancing and sipping fake Henny in smoke-filled rooms for some time hanging alone at his home.
-It was my to be my first time over and attempting to allay any fears of foul play, he pledged to have a spare bedroom cleaned out for me, even going so far as to suggest booking a room in a hotel fairly adjacent to his home, if I felt the need.
+We agreed to forgo a night of dancing and sipping fake Henny in smoke-filled rooms, for some time hanging alone at his home.
+It was my to be my first time over.
+Attempting to allay any fears of foul play, he pledged to have a spare bedroom cleaned out for me, even going so far as to suggest booking a room in a hotel fairly adjacent to his home if I felt the need.

 There was the reel — a seemingly innocuous night spent with a friend, gorging on bad movies and even worse junk food.
 The innocence of the night supported by the promise of separate lodgings.
-But here was the kicker, in spite of how things turned out that night, I went into his home, completely open to the possibility of the start of a physical relationship.
-It may sound contrarian to my claims, but at the time, I was roaring to go, as only he shared the sentiment of our ages being a barrier.
-My only reservation laid in immediately having sex; as I was completely swayed by the idiot notion that engaging in early sex in a relationship equated to a woman being ‘easy’ or whatever rubbish term we had been sold since our female inception.
+But here’s the kicker — in spite of how things turned out that night, I went into his home, completely open to the possibility of the start of a physical relationship.
+It may sound contrarian to my claims, but at the time, I was roaring to go.

 So when, shortly after arriving at his home and making a game out of picking a movie to watch, (eventually settling on An Education, ha!) — he leaned in for a kiss, and I gladly, wholeheartedly welcomed it.

-When we were done with the niceties and compliments that usually follow a first kiss however, and that slow segue that usually marks the beginnings of sex began, I aired my reservations, making it clear I wasn’t ready to get intimate so early in what I thought could possibly blossom into a relationship.
+When we were done with the niceties and compliments that usually follow a first kiss, and that slow segue that usually marks the beginnings of sex began, I aired my reservations, making it clear that I wasn’t ready to get intimate so early in what I thought could possibly blossom into a relationship.